robotaitai/NeoSkidRL/doc/training_and_eval.md

 # Training and Eval Instructions

 This guide covers headless training at scale, a live training visualization, and policy evaluation with video output.
+It also explains where metrics are written and what they mean.

 ## Setup